kubernetes/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

 ```
 # in cluster/ubuntu-cluster
 $ sudo ./configure.sh
-Welcome to use this script to configure k8s setup
+Welcome to use this script to configure lmktfy setup

 Please enter all your cluster node ips, MASTER node comes first
 And separated with blank space like "<ip_1> <ip2> <ip3>": 10.10.103.250 10.10.103.223 10.10.103.224 10.10.103.162